 We normally cope with stress in three basic ways, says Tracy Foose: connection to other human beings, physical activity and what she calls "meaningful, purposeful, intentional activity" — the sort of "solvable problems that we look for in our life."
 (Solvable problems, she explains, are the kind of challenges that you can be pretty sure your skills can overcome if you have enough time: like work tasks, or baking, or gardening.)

-But right now, you can't see your friends like you usually would, because of the risk of COVID-19.
-You can't go outside to exercise exactly as before, because of the pandemic and wildfire smoke.
+But right now, you might not be able to see all your loved ones like you usually would, because of the risk of new COVID-19 variants.
 And the kinds of problems you're faced with are huge, and just aren't solvable in the ways you'd normally recognize.

 So what do you do about that?
 First off, accept the truth that you "really do need these three things for wellness," Foose advises, and then get into the idea of "some pursuit of adaptation."
 How are you going to get physical activity?
 How will you find social connection?
 And how might you take a situation that "feels so out of control and uncertain" and break it up into a kind of solvable problem that you can, in Foose's words, "chew on every day"?